googlesamples/unity-jar-resolver/exploded/Assets/ExternalDependencyManager/Editor/README.md

 will:

 * List all Version Handler manager packages in the project.
-* Search all available packages in the UPM registries and fetch keywords associated with each package parsing the Version Handler manifest names for each package.
+* Search all available packages in the PM registries and fetch keywords associated with each package parsing the Version Handler manifest names for each package.
-* Map each installed Version Handler package to a UPM package.
+* Map each installed Version Handler package to a PM package.
 * Prompt the user to migrate the discovered packages.
 * Perform package migration for all selected packages if the user clicks the `Apply` button.